Who, What, Why, When & Where? SIEM FAQs

 As the name suggests, very quick to spin up and begin integrating devices and applications.
 Excellent and very readable alerts and reports ‘out of the box’.
 Slick user interface which requires very little training for analysts to understand.

-Our Managed Security Information & Event Management (SIEM) Service combines a managed SIEM solution with expert analyst intelligence, providing multi-layered threat protection 24/7 and 365 days a year.
+Hopefully our SIEM FAQS have answered all your questions.
+If you are looking for SIEM support, our Managed Security Information & Event Management (SIEM) Service combines a managed SIEM solution with expert analyst intelligence, providing multi-layered threat protection 24/7 and 365 days a year.
 Take a look at what we offer, or get in touch for more information.